ephect-io/docker-image/README.md

 I prepared a script called `rocker` (Registry for Docker) to easily create and manage a local Docker registry on your machine.
 This is useful for testing and development purposes.

-See the [Rocker README](./registry/README.md) for detailed instructions on usage and configuration.
+See the [Rocker README](https://github.com/ephect-io/docker-image/blob/main/registry/README.md) for detailed instructions on usage and configuration.
+## 🐳 Devcontainer setup

+I prepared devcontainer configurations for Apache and Nginx/FPM to easily set up a development environment.

+See the [Devcontainer README](https://github.com/ephect-io/docker-image/blob/main/devcontainer/README.md) for detailed instructions on usage and configuration.